CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'style explore', 'visual style', 'explore styles', 'UI style', 'look and feel', 'design direction', 'pick a style', 'choose colors', 'theme the app', 'visual direction', 'style guide'.
-These are varied and natural phrases a user would actually use.
+The description includes an extensive list of natural trigger phrases users would actually say: 'style explore', 'visual style', 'explore styles', 'UI style', 'look and feel', 'design direction', 'pick a style', 'choose colors', 'theme the app', 'visual direction', 'style guide'.
+These cover many natural variations a user might use.

 3 / 3